aleshaleksey/fansys23/08-spell-list.md

 **Limitations**: This is not a "sight" ability.
 Thus it does not allow a character to dispel an effect while remaining at a distance from its area of effect.
 It is nevertheless useful for detecting dangerous, or interesting, effects that are occurring nearby.

-**Upcast**: The range of the spell increases by 15ft for every extra MP dice used when casting the spell.
+**Upcast**: The range of the spell increases by 15ft for every extra MP  die above 1 used when casting the spell.

 ___
 ### Shape Earth